 From No Plan to Co-Hosting

-Adams was in L.A. on a project with the Espy Awards and took advantage of the opportunity to meet with ABC executives from “The Great American Baking Show.”
+Adams was in Los Angeles, California on a project with the Espy Awards and took advantage of the opportunity to meet with ABC executives from “The Great American Baking Show.”
 The meeting was serendipitous.
 “All of that was timing.
 Being at the right place at the right time.”
 After filming content for an Italian restaurant, Adams was connected to executives for an audition to co-host the reality holiday baking show in 2017. “ I didn’t believe it was real until I got the plane ticket.
 I was like, ‘Oh my God, this is really happening.’
 It was crazy how everything happened so fast.”
 To add icing on the cake, his co-host for the first year he was on the show was Ayesha Curry.

 He shares that his knowledge around baking has grown since joining as a co-host for the past three seasons.
 “When they are making meringues, macarons and they are talking about the French method.
 I’m learning too.
 I’m like, put it in the oven put it on 350, put some sugar and butter on it.
 If it’s anything more than that, I can’t do it.
 That’s my recipe for everything—sugar, butter, 350 degrees.
 That’s it,” laughs Adams.